 Which country is contributing to space debris the most?
-Is anything being done about it?
+The numbers may surprise you

 According to a report by UK engineering components company Accu, China, the Commonwealth of Independent States (CIS), and the United States are responsible for almost all of the space junk today.